pfichtner/freetz-bisect/README.md

  --net=host \             # I guess easier to handle than NAT --privileged \           # to access /dev/ttyUSBx
  --rm -it \
- --user 0 \               # run as root to install some packages needed for full automation, see below) --entrypoint "" \        # ignore the container's entrypoint -v $PWD:/workspace       # not needed, here resists my git checkout which I do copy using "cp -aT /workspace /freetz" inside the container to have a freetz checkout
+ -v $PWD:/workspace       # not needed, here resists my git checkout which I do copy using "cp -aT /workspace /freetz" inside the container to have a freetz checkout
  -v $PWD/dl:/freetz/dl \  # share download directory (not needed if you don't already have downloaded dependencies in the past) pfichtner/freetz \       # my version of a freetz docker image